tomwhartung/seeourminds.com-bootstrap/doc/gallery_text-3-stories.md

 - I can leave it totally empty, which causes the button to be removed completely.
 - If it is going to be more than one paragraph, it should have an arc: a beginning, a middle, and an end.
-- It should be as positive as possible.
-- At the least, anything negative should have a corresponding positive aspect to balance it.

 ## Quotes Are Excellent

 I am finding it's best to put quotes in the stories on the site.
 This makes the story more authentic and easier to do.

-**Do you have a favorite quote, or maybe a "theme song?"**
+Do you have a favorite quote, or maybe a "theme song?"

-If you want to embed a youtube video, that is cool, but at this time would be a first.
+Embedding a youtube video would be cool.

-## Links Are Also Excellent
+## Links Are Excellent

 If you want to promote your business or a website, it would be great to link to that in the story.

 - If you want to mention your favorite movie, tv show, band, sports team, etc., it would be fun to link to that in the story.
 - If you want to get people join one of your social networking sites, it would be great to link to that to the story.

 ## Showing How It Applies: Most Excellent!